 Applying to the Program

-The application for the Academy of Machine Learning is now available!
-The deadline to apply is November 15th, 2019.
+The application for the Academy of Machine Learning will be available online on February 24th, 2020!
+The deadline to apply is April 17th, 2020.

 Registration Information, Forms, Additional Program Information